 ● Heat-dry at 45°C for at least 20 minutes if the fabric allows it;

-● In cases when heat treatment is not applicable, do precisely the opposite – freeze your belongings at -5°C for at least 5 days;
+● In cases when heat treatment is not applicable, do precisely the opposite – freeze your belongings at -5°C for at least five days;

-● After the heat or cold treatment is done, vacuum your belongings to remove all lingering bugs and their remains;
+● After the heat or cold treatment, vacuum your belongings to remove all lingering bugs and their remains;

-● Immediately take away and dispose of the vacuum cleaning bag after sealing it in another plastic bag.
+● Immediately remove and dispose of the vacuum cleaning bag after sealing it in another plastic bag.

-Complicated as it may sound, this procedure is indeed more manageable than having to undergo a bed bug removal later.
+Complicated as it may sound, this procedure is more manageable than undergoing bed bug removal later.

 #8 Stay Alert